 LSU-OLOL Psychiatry Residency program participates in the National Resident Matching Program (NRMP www.nrmp.org/).
-All applicants applying for a residency positions must also participate in the NRMP.
-Applications for residency positions will only be accepted through ERAS- Electronic Residency Application Service, http://www.aamc.org/audienceeras.htm.
+All applicants applying for a residency must also participate in the NRMP.
+Applications will only be accepted through ERAS- Electronic Residency Application Service, http://www.aamc.org/audienceeras.htm.

 Deadline for submission of completed applications is November 1st.
 Interviews will be held on Fridays in the fall and are by invitation only via Interview Broker, where you can schedule, reschedule, decline, and cancel online.
-We begin reviewing applications in mid September, so applicants are encouraged to submit all application materials as soon as possible.
+We begin reviewing applications on Sept 15 each year, so applicants are encouraged to submit all application materials as soon as possible.